Austin Non-Compete Lawyer

 I am quitting my job, and I signed a non-compete that said I cannot work for any other company in this industry in Texas.
 Is this valid?

 It depends.
 Texas courts have ruled that for a non-compete to be enforceable, it must be reasonable in scope.
 Banning you from working in an entire field in a state as large as Texas may be unreasonable, if for example your recent work was limited to Travis County or the Central Texas area surrounding Austin, Texas.
-If you find yourself in this situation, you should contact a lawyer.
+If you find yourself in this situation, you should contact an Austin non-compete lawyer.

 What is seen as reasonable for a geographical scope for non-compete?